 Step 1: Find Your Gauge

-The gauge of body jewelry refers to the thickness of the item, which directly correlates to the needle size that is used to pierce you by your chosen piercing professional.
-Since there are so many different sized noses, there are also different gauge sizes of nose piercings.
+The "gauge" of body jewelry refers to the thickness of the item, which directly correlates to the needle size that is used to pierce you.

-The thickness of the item is extremely important to the fit of the item.
+The gauge of the item is extremely important to the fit of the item.
 Standard sizing for nose rings is normally a 20 gauge; this means the thickness of the portion that goes through the piercing is approximately .8 millimeters.
-Nose piercings can also be done in a slightly larger 18 gauge (1 millimeter thickness).

 22 Gauge (.6mm)

-Piercings done in India, the Middle East, or very select areas of the US, UK, Australia, or Europe may use the tiniest size: 22 gauge, which would normally be considered a specialty size that may need to be handcrafted by an artisan.
+Piercings done in India, the Middle East, or very select areas of the US, UK, Australia, or Europe may use the tiniest size: 22 gauge.
+This is normally considered a specialty size that may need to be handcrafted by an artisan.

 20 Gauge (.8mm)

-This is the smallest gauge that most body jewelry will come in, and it is used almost exclusively for nose piercings.
-You’ll find most styles and types in this average size gauge.
+This is the smallest gauge that most body jewelry will come in and is used almost exclusively in nose piercings.
+You’ll find that most nose ring styles come in this gauge.

 18 Gauge (1mm)

-This is the gauge used for larger sizes nose piercings.
-Slightly larger than the 20 gauge, this size will still provide you with countless fashionable options.
+This is the gauge used for larger sizes of nose piercings.
+It is slightly larger than the 20 gauge, but this size will still provide you with countless fashionable options.

-There are a few exceptions for those who were pierced in particular parts of the world or who have larger noses and chose to be pierced a size or two larger, but for the most part, the common gauges are what you'll be working with for your nostril piercing.
-Knowing the correct gauge size is incredibly important to be sure your jewelry fits comfortably without slipping out.
+There are a few exceptions, but for the most part, these common gauge sizes are what you'll be working with when it comes to your nostril piercings.
+Knowing the correct gauge size is incredibly important - you can make sure your jewelry will fit comfortably without slipping out.

 Step 2: Find Your Proper Length or Diameter

-Unless your nose is either very dainty or larger than average, any of these sizes are likely to fit your nose, but for a truly perfect and comfortable fit, getting your ideal length measured at your piercer is a good idea.
+Unless your nose is very dainty or larger than average, any of these sizes will likely fit in your nose piercing.
+For a truly perfect and comfortable fit, getting an ideal length measurement from your professional piercer is a good idea.

-Other sizes for piercings that are done in non-traditional areas of the nostril or for nostrils with different thicknesses of cartilage can be custom made or created from a fishtail nose ring.
+Piercings that are done in non-traditional areas of the nostril, or piercings that need to be specially customized to fit a unique nose can be created from a fishtail nose ring.

 The two most common diameter sizes for nose hoops are 5/16″ (8mm) and 3/8″ (10mm).
-Those with larger noses or with large gauge nose piercings may need rings with a little larger of a diameter, so measuring a hoop you’re already sure fits you is a good decision in those cases.
+Individuals with larger noses or with large-gauge nose piercings may need rings with a larger diameter size.
+In this case, if possible, measuring a hoop that already fits can be a good benchmark.

 Step 3: Pick Your Decoration and/or Gem

-Our nose rings (most notably our solid gold options) are set in a low profile setting with a flat bottom to ensure the ring sits flush to the nose.
-Each stone has its own "seat” where a notch is cut by a highly skilled craftsman into the setting to fit that individual stone.
-Not only is there an aesthetic quality to this, but it also makes it less likely you'll get your jewelry caught on something.
+Body Candy's nose rings, most notably our solid gold options, are set in a low profile setting with a flat bottom to ensure the ring sits flush to the nose.
+Each stone has its own "seat" (a notch cut into the setting by a highly skilled craftsman) that fits each individual stone.
+This not only ensures a sleek aesthetic look, but also makes it less likely you'll get your jewelry caught on something.

-The gems/settings on nose rings start as small as 1.2 to 1.6mm (called a micro nose ring) and go up to about 3mm in size.
-Decorative shapes can be even larger, sometimes measuring up to 6 or 7mm (about 1/4″) wide.
+The gems and settings on nose rings start as small as 1.2 to 1.6mm - these sizes are known as micro nose rings.
+Gems and settings can go up to about 3mm in size.
+Decorative shapes can be even larger, sometimes measuring up to 6 or 7mm (about 1/4") wide.

-For persons with petite noses, standard 2mm sized gems can look a little bit oversized, and for those who have larger nostrils, a tiny micro nose ring may not gain the attention you and your nose piercing deserve.
+For persons with petite noses, standard 2mm sized gems can look a little bit over-sized.
+Same goes for individuals with larger nostrils - a tiny micro nose ring may not get the attention you and your nose piercing deserve.

-But what happens when you find a nose ring you like and it just doesn’t seem to fit right?!
-This trio of issues for troubleshooting when your nose ring isn't fitting correctly should be your first line of defense when combating the style frustration that is a perfect nose ring with an imperfect fit:
+We've answered three very common issues that will help with troubleshooting why your nose ring isn't fitting correctly.
+These should be your first line of defense when combating the frustration of finding a perfect nose ring style with an unfortunately imperfect fit.